 The folks at Explain that Stuff went to great lengths to explain how radar works.
 Feel free to check it out if you’re into science.

-Google also says that Soli can work though various materials, which means it doesn’t need to see you to actually respond to your hand gestures.
+Google also says that Soli can work through various materials, which means it doesn’t need to see you to actually respond to your hand gestures.
 Think about silencing a phone call through your pocket or your purse in a quiet meeting or in cold weather.
 That’s super useful and I can see myself taking advantage of that.

 Soli also has a 180-degree field of view, like the human view.
 This means it has spatial awareness everywhere in front of it and off to the sides.
 Your phone can be upside down and still understand your hand movements.

 Soli radar technology uses the 60GHz mmWave frequency band, which doesn’t travel very far.
 So, be mindful to not have your hand too far away from the radar sensor or it might not pick up the gesture.

 Motion Sense as Google has branded this new technology interacts with the user in three different ways: Presence, Reach and Gestures

 Pixel 4 is always aware of its surroundings unless you disable the Motion Sense features in the Settings.
 That way it monitors your presence and gets ready to respond to any motion.